in28minutes/in28minutes.com/_posts/2019-04-17-Software-Design-109-Design-Patterns-For-Beginners.md

 ![image info](images/Capture-109-22.png)

 Take the example of an Air Traffic Controller (ATC).
-Let's say that at any point of time in India, we have about 500 flights in air.
+Let's say that at any point of time in India, we have about 500 flights in the air.
 We need to decide the routes that each of these flights needs to take.
 This also includes deciding the times at which each of these flights takes off and lands.
-It would be a highly complex situation if each of these 500 flights needs to talk with each other and arrive at an acceptable schedule of routes.
+It will be a highly complex situation if each of these 500 flights needs to talk with each other and arrive at an acceptable schedule of routes.

 That's why we have the concept of an ATC.
 The flights communicate with the ATC, and having assimilated the information from all the flights, the ATC makes the decisions and communicates them back the flights.